Stadler GTW: History

 The first GTW railcars were metre-gauge electric vehicles for the Biel–Täuffelen–Ins-Bahn (BTI) and Chemins de fer électriques Veveysans (CEV) in Switzerland.
 Eleven trains were ordered in 1994 and delivered in 1997.
 The traction equipment was located in a central power unit instead of being mounted on the roof which meant that the railways did not have to modify their workshops to allow access to the train roofs.
 The car bodies used a lightweight bolted construction to reduce operating costs.

 Stadler presented the first standard-gauge diesel-electric prototype in 1995, intended for the German market.
-After testing this unit was acquired by the Mittelthurgau-Bahn (MThB) along with two more identical units for use on the Radolfzell–Mengen railway.
+After testing, this unit was acquired by the Mittelthurgau-Bahn (MThB) along with two more identical units for use on the Radolfzell–Mengen railway.
 A further 30 units were ordered by Hessische Landesbahn (HLB) and 66 by DB Regio.
-The passenger sections for the HLB and DB trains were built by DWA Bautzen and have fibre-glass cabs with a much rounder shape than the MThB trains.
+The passenger sections for the HLB and DB trains were built by DWA Bautzen and have fibreglass cabs with a much rounder shape than the MThB trains.

 The second generation can be easily distinguished by its rounded cab made from FRP (glass-fiber-reinforced plastic).
 A batch of 12 trains went to Athens (Greece) in meter gauge (ordered in 1999, delivered since 2003).
 With the second generation the available options for GTW trains expanded.
 Meter-gauge vehicles could be ordered with 2.2 or 2.7 m width and standard-gauge vehicles in a 3.0 or 3.1 m width.
 Vehicles could also be expanded with a third passenger section.